 Fix the Cell to Get Well

 My 5R’s of True Cellular Detox and Healing™ are a roadmap for fixing cellular dysfunction.
-We have a lot of different support products to change each part of the cell called core cellular products.
+We have many different support products to change each part of the cell called core cellular products.
 And if you read these articles (R1, R2, R3, R4, and R5) explaining my 5R’s, you can understand how to fix your genome.

 - CHTV Episode 45: Epigenetics and Your Genome